Investing

 After assessing all of the options, it’s important to remember that not doing anything is also an option with consequences.

-If you opt for a stock that guarantees your original investment, or even if you decide not to invest at all and simply keep your cash sat in the bank, you might think that you’re going for the risk-free option.
+If you opt for a stock that guarantees your original investment, or even if you decide not to invest at all and simply keep your cash sitting in the bank, you might think that you’re going for the risk-free option.
 However, you could be wrong.
 The power of inflation means that while the number of dollars that you have sat in your savings account might not change, the value of those dollars may well change.

 Say that back in 2015, you had $100,000 and you planned to spend exactly that amount of money on everything that you ever wanted to buy.
 As this handy calculator shows, in 2017, you might have needed $104,072.28 to buy the same amount due to rises in prices.